7910 Detroit Avenue

 Manager: Kathleen Lefkowitz

-The Walz Branch is two stories built into a hill that has a roof with over-hung eaves and flat brackets, giving a house-like appearance on the busy commercial street of Detroit Avenue.
-The interior has an open plan, indirect lighting, paneled walls and a brick interior.
+Today, Walz Branch is a two-story building built into a hill that has a roof with over-hung eaves and flat brackets, giving a house-like appearance on the busy commercial street of Detroit Avenue.
+The branch opened in 1967 after obtaining updates designed by Hoag-Wismar-Henderson Associates.
+The interior features an open plan, indirect lighting, paneled walls and a brick interior.
 Windows from the clerestory floods the interior with warm natural light.
-The exterior and interior are a reflection of the man who lived and worked at this location.
-The Walz branch is now filled with 9,600 square feet of fixtures, materials, and meeting spaces.
-It opened in 1967 after obtaining updates designed by Hoag-Wismar-Henderson Associates.
+Walz is filled with 9,600 square feet of fixtures, materials, and meeting spaces.